Recoskie/JDasm/docs/Basics.md

 <br />

-In order for audio files to be playable, they must convert to the standard PCM audio stream format.
-Then we set number of channels and sample rate in the PCM.
+In order for audio files to be playable, they must convert to the standard PCM audio.
+Then we set number of channels and sample rate, and sample integer size in the PCM.

 <br />